 If you’ve answered yes to any of these questions … ding, ding, ding!
 You’re illustrating your faith!

 Not convinced?
 Let me remind you of my first point: Bible art or illustrating your faith is not about the pictures.
-I just came to that conclusion about three days ago so I’ll give you a little time to work it out in your head.
+I just came to that conclusion a short while ago so I’ll give you a little time to work it out in your head.

 After I really thought about Bible journaling in its purest form, I realized I had been doing it on and off for years but I really got serious about it a year and a half ago.